MUsmankhanzada/my-first-repo/README.md

 Masking padding is standard for seq2seq cross-entropy; without it, the model “learns” to predict padding and shortens outputs.
 This change helps decouple sequence length control from loss shaping and complements decoding constraints (e.g., `no_repeat_ngram_size`, min/max length).
 In the SCST setup, it keeps the MLE component aligned with semantic content, avoiding distortions from padding-heavy batches.

 **Caveats:** ensure the correct pad ID (especially if swapping tokenizers); do not reintroduce padding loss via a custom collator; if using label smoothing, apply it after masking so pads remain ignored.

+# References

+**Paraphrase Generation with Deep Reinforcement Learning [Li, Jiang, Shang et al., 2018]**
+Li et al. (2018) introduced a framework where a sequence-to-sequence generator is paired with a deep matching evaluator.
+The generator is first trained with supervised learning and then fine-tuned with reinforcement learning, using the evaluator’s feedback as the reward signal.
+Compared to this, I simplified the setup by using self-critical sequence training (SCST), where the model directly compares its sampled outputs against greedy baselines under a *penalized BLEU* reward.
+This avoids training a separate evaluator, making the pipeline lighter while still aligning training with evaluation metrics.
+However, unlike Li et al.’s evaluator, which can capture nuanced quality judgments, my BLEU-based reward is a proxy and may miss finer aspects of semantic fidelity.

+**Quality-Guided Paraphrase Generation [Bandel et al., 2022]**
+Bandel et al. (2022) address the lack of direct quality control in paraphrase generation by introducing a three-dimensional quality vector covering semantic similarity, syntactic variation, and lexical variation.
+Their model allows users to guide paraphrase generation explicitly along these axes.
+I adopted a simplified version of this idea via the optional `--quality_weights` argument, where users can specify weights for semantic, syntactic, and lexical components in the reward function.
+While this provides flexible control similar in spirit to Bandel et al., it is less sophisticated: I use lightweight proxies (sentence BLEU, length difference, and word overlap) instead of deep quality estimators.
+Still, this makes my system easy to integrate into SCST without retraining specialized quality models.

+**Summary**
+In comparison, Li et al. focus on reinforcement learning with a learned evaluator, Bandel et al. on explicit controllability of paraphrase quality, and my approach combines both ideas in a lightweight manner: using SCST for stability and simplicity, and offering user-configurable quality-guided rewards for controllability.
+This provides a middle ground between evaluator-heavy RL and fully controlled architectures, balancing reproducibility, interpretability, and practical performance.